Abrar-Islam-Oitijjho/Multimodal-Fashion-Assistant/README.md

 The first version of this project was notebook-heavy.
 The updated version moves the main logic into reusable Python modules, adds a configuration layer, loads models and indexes through services, and runs the retrieval pipeline through a LangGraph workflow.
 The system can now also be served through FastAPI REST endpoints for online application deployment.

-The current stable implementation is frozen at **Step 7**.
-Step 8 is intentionally not included in this version.

 ## What Changed in the Updated Version

 The updated repo focuses on turning the original fashion retrieval notebook into a cleaner agentic backend.